w3c/openscreenprotocol/ssdp.md

    solution is to extend the XML device description with a new element to define the endpoint.

-1. How to check if the presentation display can present a certain URL or not?
-   One solution is to extend the XML device description with new elements to allow a display to express its capabilities and the controller can do the check.
+1. How to check if the receiver can present a certain URL or not?
+One solution is to extend the XML device description with new elements to allow a receiver to express its capabilities and the controlling user agent can do the check.
 Another possible solution is to ask the receiver using the provided endpoint by sending the presentation URLs.

 ## Method 2

 This method uses only the SSDP messages without requiring the device description XML.
-The presentation request URLs are sent by the controller in a new header of the SSDP `M-SEARCH` message.
+The presentation request URLs are sent by the controlling user agent in a new header of the SSDP `M-SEARCH` message.
 If a receiver can open one of the URLs, it responds with that URL in the search response.

 The search response also adds new headers for the device friendly name and the service endpoint.
 (Note that Section 1.1.3 of the UPnP device architecture document allows to use vendor specific headers).
-The search response can still send the device description URL in the `LOCATION` header to stay compatible with UPnP, but controllers will ignore it.
+The search response can still send the device description URL in the `LOCATION` header to stay compatible with UPnP, but controlling user agents will ignore it.
 This method is more efficient and secure since no additional HTTP calls and XML parsing are required.

 Below are the steps that illustrate this method: